 2. Define Goals and Objectives

 Not all metrics are created equally.
 Determine which specific KPIs matter most to the vision, then develop a strategy for employing data to accomplish these KPIs.
-Dashboards, often created in Tableau of Power BI, are essential tools for business leaders to monitor progress toward goals in real-time, allowing them to report milestones to other stakeholders, maintain accountability, and build momentum toward mastering the new strategy.
+Dashboards, often created in Tableau, Power BI, or other business intelligence (BI) platforms, are essential tools for business leaders to monitor progress toward goals in real-time, allowing them to report milestones to other stakeholders, maintain accountability, and build momentum toward mastering the new strategy.
 Another critical element to achieving success is a holistic data governance framework that establishes controls over every aspect of the organization’s data pipeline.
 Defining meaningful KPIs goes hand-in-hand with understanding the data governance structure.

 3. Collect and Store Data